gomorpheus/morpheus-apidoc/source/includes/_wiki.md

 > The above command returns JSON structured like getting a single wiki page.

-This endpoint retrieves a specific wiki page for a particular cloud.
+This endpoint retrieves the wiki page for a cloud.
 If its page does not yet exist, the response is still 200 OK with a body like *"page":null*.

 ### HTTP Request